 Method

-Start by placing the prawns in a bowl.
-Add the garlic paste, tomato purée, red pesto, paprika, and chilli flakes.
+So start by placing the prawns in a bowl.
+Add the garlic, tomato purée, red pesto, paprika, and chilli flakes.
 Drizzle with the oil, then season with salt and black pepper.
 Use a spoon to stir the mixture thoroughly, making sure each prawn is evenly coated in the flavours.
 For an extra depth of taste, you can cover the bowl and leave the prawns to marinate in the fridge overnight.

 Remove the crisper plate and transfer the marinated prawns to the basket.
 If you prefer, you can use a heatproof dish, just ensure it will fit in the air fryer and that there’s enough room to accommodate the pasta later on.
 Set the air fryer to 190°C and cook for 3–5 minutes, giving the prawns a stir halfway through cooking.